opendatanz/nzgoal-se/pages/policy-principles.md

 (b) that other government agencies are using the software,

-the agency should inform the Government Chief Information Officer (and where relevant the Government Chief Privacy Officer and Office of the Privacy Commissioner) as soon as possible, take all reasonable steps to inform the other agencies of the risk and give them time to mitigate the risk before making any public announcement that could result in malicious adversaries or crackers[^11] exploiting the bug or other issue.
+the agency should inform the Government Chief Information Officer (and where relevant the Government Chief Privacy Officer and Office of the Privacy Commissioner) as soon as possible, take all reasonable steps to inform the other agencies of the risk and give them time to mitigate the risk before making any public announcement that could result in malicious adversaries or crackers[^12] exploiting the bug or other issue.
+Agencies should also consider including a **Coordinated Disclosure Policy**[^11] in an accompanying "contributing" file in order to responsibly coordinate any subsequent security disclosures with external contributors and the agency.

+[^11]: Coordinated disclosures ensure there is clear and explicit process for both external contributors and agencies for the reporting of secruity bugs and issues in publicly released software.
+Guidance for the New Zealand context can be found on the NZITF website at [http://www.nzitf.org.nz/pdf/NZITF_Disclosure_Guidelines_2014.pdf](http://www.nzitf.org.nz/pdf/NZITF_Disclosure_Guidelines_2014.pdf).

-[^11]: See the Internet Security Glossary, Version 2 on Crackers [https://tools.ietf.org/html/rfc4949#page-84](https://tools.ietf.org/html/rfc4949#page-84)
+[^12]: See the Internet Security Glossary, Version 2 on Crackers [https://tools.ietf.org/html/rfc4949#page-84](https://tools.ietf.org/html/rfc4949#page-84)

-### Code forking[^12]
+### Code forking[^13]

 ##### 26